GouthamC7/Database_Implementation/README.md

 ## Generate Data

 The Benchmark data set (onektup, tenktup1, and tenktup2) generated from java application.
 The remote Java application connect to *postgres server* running on GCP VMs.
+Program connect to postgres server on GCP > Generate the table > Insert the data to table The full database is uploaded in csv format on repo too.

 ### Prequisites:
 * Create a VM on GCP
 * Configure postgres on created VM (https://cloud.google.com/community/tutorials/setting-up-postgres)